M-o-liver/TEWTSIM/README.md

 ## Project Overview

-TEWTSIM is an innovative web-based application developed to support Canadian Armed Forces training initiatives, with a focus on enhancing tactical decision-making at the Infantry School.
+TEWTSIM is a web-based application developed to support Canadian Armed Forces training initiatives, with a focus on providing a platform for tactical decision-making at the Infantry School in a low-stakes environment.
 This tool digitizes Tactical Decision Games (TDGs), offering an interactive platform for CAF personnel to sharpen their critical thinking skills in simulated combat scenarios.

 🎖️ **Developed under the guidance of WO Outar, Platoon Warrant of OPP, Infantry School**

 🚀 **Current Status:** Prototype

 🔐 **Classification:** UNCLASSIFIED

 ### Try It Out!
 Visit [tewtsim.ca](https://tewtsim.ca) and log in with:
 - Codename: "Ranger"
 - Password: "Red"

+To see some examples of completed missions!

 Feel free to create your own account!